securefederatedai/openfl/docs/source/workflow/running_the_federation.baremetal.rst

 		fx plan initialize

     This command initializes the FL plan and autopopulates the `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ of the aggregator node.
-This FQDN is embedded within the FL plan so the collaborators know address of the externally accessible aggregator server to connect to.
+This FQDN is embedded within the FL plan so the collaborator nodes know address of the externally accessible aggregator server to connect to.

     If you have connection issues with the autopopulated FQDN in the FL plan, you can do **one of the following**: